MBA in Leadership

 The MBA in Leadership program requires that you take many of the traditional courses associated with a general MBA program, along with courses that have been tailored to leadership topics.
 The leadership courses leadership theory, cultural implications of leadership, leading change, and more.
 You will develop more effective interpersonal and influencing skills that cross all leadership environments.
 Graduates exit the leadership programs as champions of change who, with passion and enthusiasm, inspire others to reach their full potential.
 In addition, the MBA in Leadership program is uniquely associated with the Center for Leadership Studies and the Situational Leadership® model, which is strongly intertwined with the program's curriculum.

-- MBA core courses offered alternating weekends or during the day on the main campus, alternating weekends at the SEC locations, evenings in Miramar and on the main campus, and online.
+- MBA core courses offered weeknights, alternating weekends or during the day on the main campus, alternating weekends at the other campuses, evenings in Miramar, and online.
 Leadership courses offered alternating weekends on the main campus and online.

 - The program can be completed in as little as 18 months.